sunilvepanjeri/agentic_ai/README.md

 * Run the main file
 * open the swagger and drop the image to api
-* return a image of edge detector
+* returns an image of edge detection